 To answer the first question, will microclimatic scenarios modify the germination phenology of alpine communities?
-We analyzed each community separately and modeled every germination trait as response variable and incubator as explanatory variable (fixed factor), while phylogeny and collection site (nested within species) were specified as random factors (germination trait~ incubator).
+We analyzed (MCMCglmm) each community separately and modeled every germination trait as response variable and incubator as explanatory variable (fixed factor), while phylogeny and collection site (nested within species) were specified as random factors (germination trait~ incubator).